scriptit-webdesign/scriptit/README.md

 # scriptit
-Team is for Website Design
+Team is for Website Design and Marketing